43rd ave, north/32nd st, east/edmund, south/dowling, west/47th ave, nw/loop around Howe Elementary

 I love the ending of this poem: the idea of thoughts slipping on a lightly iced walk, which makes me think of Wittgenstein and his line about the need for rough, tractional ground, and referring to the reader as chum.
 Chum is such a strange, old-fashioned, wonderful word.
 For me, it conjures, simultaneously, a feeling of nostalgic affection for a friend and the image of bloody guts and Jaws–oh, and also Bart Simpson’s response to Milhouse in an early season of The Simpsons:

 This clip is from the 4th episode of the 7th season (1995) and is called, “Bart sells his soul.”
-Speaking of the soul, it came up on poetry people twitter this morning in this thread:
+Speaking of the soul, it came up on poetry people twitter this morning:

 Interestingly, just as chum seems to be an old-fashioned word, so does soul.
 I don’t like the idea of the eternal, needs-to-be-saved-or-you’re-going-to-hell soul, but I do like Walt Whitman’s use of it in “The Body Electric”: